mockoon/cli/README.md

 > **Use a legacy export file**
 >
-> While we recommend using the method above to launch your mocks with the CLI, you can still use Mockoon's [legacy export files](https://mockoon.com/docs/latest/mockoon-data-files/import-export-mockoon-format/) and the dedicated flags `--index`, `--name` or `--all`.
+> While we recommend using the method above to launch your mocks with the CLI, you can still use Mockoon's [legacy export files](https://mockoon.com/docs/latest/mockoon-data-files/import-export-mockoon-format/).

 ### Use an OpenAPI specification file